 Danielle began her journey with Montessori as a child in a Children’s House classroom in Washington state.
 While in college at the University of Washington, Danielle rediscovered her love of Montessori philosophy and graduated with a Bachelor’s Degree in Early Childhood Education.
 After moving to Connecticut, she spent three years in Danbury as an assistant and co-teacher at Hudson Country Montessori.
 During this time, Danielle completed her Montessori training.
 While not a native of Connecticut, Danielle spent many summers here visiting her grandparents and has a deep love of the area.
 When she is not in the classroom, you’ll often find Danielle reading, cross-stitching, gardening or spending time with her family (who all live in Connecticut now, too!)

-Melissa D'Aversa
+Melissa Mennillo

 Children’s House Assistant, Outdoor Education Specialist, and Aftercare Staff